zuixjs/cdnjs/.github/CONTRIBUTING.md

  * f.
 [P.S.](#f-ps)

 ## A. issue

+* For the new library request issue, please make sure it's not a *personal* project, we have a basic requirement for the popularity, like 100 stars on GitHub or 500 downloads/month on npm registry.

 * Before opening a issue ticket, please check if there is/was already an issue on the same topic.